 What is coccidiosis?

-Coccidiosis is an intestinal tract infection caused by a one-celled organism (a protozoa) called coccidia.
-In cats, most coccidia are of the genus (group) called Isospora.
-Isospora felis and Isospora rivolta are the most common species of coccidia in cats.
+Coccidiosis is an intestinal tract infection caused by a one-celled organism (protozoa) called coccidia.
+Isospora species are the most common type of coccidia and are sometimes called Cystoisospora.
 Because coccidia live in the intestinal tract and can cause diarrhea, they are often confused with intestinal worms, but coccidia are not worms.
-They are microscopic parasites that live within the cells that line the intestine.
+They are microscopic and act as parasites that live within the cells that line the intestine.

 How did my cat become infected?

 Your cat most likely became infected with coccidia from swallowing oocysts (immature coccidia) that are found in cat feces and any environment contaminated with feces.
 Oocysts are passed in the stool of an infected cat.
-They lie in the environment and eventually mature (‘sporulate’) into a more developed oocyst that can cause infection or reinfection.
-Sporulation can occur in as little as six hours, but usually takes seven to ten days.
-Sporulated oocysts are infectious for other mammals, such as mice, as well.
-If a cat swallows the oocysts, they mature in the cat's intestine to complete the life cycle.
-If a mouse swallows the oocysts, they encyst in the mouse’s organs, and a cat may become infected by eating the infected mouse.
+They live in the environment and eventually mature into more developed oocysts that can cause infection or reinfection.
+This maturing can occur in as little as eight hours but usually takes seven to ten days.
+The more mature form of oocysts is infectious to other mammals, such as mice, as well.
+If your cat swallows the oocysts, they mature in the intestine to complete the life cycle.
+If a mouse swallows the oocysts, they encyst in the mouse’s organs, and your cat may become infected by eating the infected mouse.

 Kittens are commonly diagnosed with coccidiosis, not born with it.
 After birth, kittens can become infected by their mother from exposure to her feces, especially with the tendency of kittens to explore.
 Coccidiosis is of particular danger for kittens since their immune system is underdeveloped.
 If the mother is shedding oocysts, her babies can ingest them during nursing.

 What are the clinical signs of coccidiosis?

-Many cats that are infected with coccidia do not have diarrhea or any other clinical signs.
+Many cats who are infected with coccidia do not have diarrhea or any other clinical signs.
 When the oocysts are found in the stool of a cat without diarrhea, they are generally considered a transient, insignificant finding.
-However, in kittens and debilitated adult cats, coccidiosis can cause severe, watery diarrhea, dehydration, abdominal distress, and vomiting.
+However, in kittens and debilitated adult cats, coccidiosis can cause severe watery or mucousy diarrhea, dehydration, abdominal distress, loss of appetite, and vomiting.
 In severe cases, death may occur.

 How is coccidiosis diagnosed?